hakanayaz/PIRQ_Draft/Module 1/More_Examples/2_Newton_Raphson/README.md

 8. Stop

 We chose this example because it is similar while using Quantum algorithms.
-There are a lot of loops and function updates.
+There are a lot of loops and function calls.